 Recommended varieties are Ocoee and Osceola, Louisiana S-1, Barblanca, Regalgraze, and Regal Ladino.
 Durana is also well adapted, having a prostrate growth habit and longevity.

 This annual legume is best suited to well-drained soils with high clay content.
 Deer preference is high.
 The legume does not tolerate heavy grazing and is not very cold hardy.

-Recommended varieties are Austrian, Whistler, and Maple.
+Recommended varieties are Austrian (common).
 Several new varieties are commercially available and may be well suited for wildlife food plots in this region, but these have not been broadly evaluated.

 Recommended cool-season grasses for wildlife include the small grains: wheat, oat, rye, and triticale.
 These grasses provide excellent winter forage and a spring seed crop which wildlife readily utilize, but the grasses generally require nitrogen fertilizer inputs to be productive.
 Ryegrass, a common forage alternative for livestock, is normally not recommended for wildlife plots.

 Oat may be planted and grazed by wildlife earlier than rye (except FL401 rye).
 When seeded in mid-fall, oat should produce very palatable forage by late fall, but it will be more susceptible to diseases in hot fall weather.
 Oats are not as cold hardy as rye or wheat and may be susceptible to freeze injury.
 It is important to choose recommended oat varieties.
 Many feed oats are sold and planted as seed oats, but they often do not have a guarantee on the percent germination.
 Feed oats also may not have any resistance to the heavy disease pressure in Florida, particularly from rust and virus.